 Q. When is my appointment time?

-A. The University assigns registration appointment times for undergraduate students between November 21 and December 6.
 The times are determined by the credits completed, and then are randomly assigned.
-You can view your assigned time on Wolverine Access starting November 11.
+You can view your assigned time on Wolverine Access

 Q. Do I need to use backpack before registration opens?

-Q. Do I have to register exactly at my appointment time, and when does my registration close?
+Q. Do I have to register exactly at my appointment time?
+When does my registration close?

-A. Some classes will fill quickly, or seats may be opened to non-Ross students after registration has been open for a week or more, so it is to your advantage to register when your appointment time opens.
-Once your appointment time opens, you can continue to make changes until the drop/add deadlines for Winter 2020.
+Some classes will fill quickly, or seats may be opened to non-Ross students after registration has been open for a week or more, so it is to your advantage to register when your appointment time opens.
+Once your appointment time opens, you can continue to make changes until the drop/add deadlines